TrustyUnitReview/ProductReview/docs/EntitySpecs.md

 Otherwise, we should update this and accurately keep version control information.

 # Entities
-## Users
+## Accounts
 ### Description
 Users can follow other users.
 They can review products.
 They need to be able to log in, using a username and a password.

 ### Specifications
-- (PK) Username: Uniquely identify user.
+- (PK) Username: Uniquely identify account.
-- Password: Used to authenticate user.
+- Password: Used to authenticate account.
 Hashed (or see how authentication method wants us to store it)

 - Follows: Many-to-Many Users association.
 Can have 0 follows, followers.
     No need to know followers, not sure if it's actually supposed to be one-to-many in that case?
 Don't think so.